 Reading at Otterbourne Church of England Primary School starts with exploring non-word books to perfect the skills of book orientation, reading from left to right (page turning) and developing really amazing early vocabulary.
 At the same time we begin early phonics work with the children, exploring letter shapes, their names, their sounds (phonemes) and how we form the letters.
 As the phonemes are introduced, and we are happy that the children know these sounds, we then introduce the children to phonic reading books with first words.
 We follow Letters and Sounds here at the school, which is enhanced with a range of appropriate resources, including the Dandelion and Monster Phonics books in Early Years and in KeyStage 1.
-All of the resources used to support early reading are coherent, so the book is in line with the phonics that is introduced.
+All of the resources used to support early reading are coherent, so the book is in line with the phonics being taught.
 We supplement these books with a library book for sharing together at bedtime, which support children having a broader reading experience of texts, and thus develops the love of learning we strive to achieve.
 This is a great opportunity to model enjoying a book together whilst allowing the children to spot words in non reading scheme books that they love and enjoy.
 The phonics provision at the school is currently being reviewed in line with government guidance, and we hope to be able to announce any changes very soon.